A National Weather Service WSR-88D Doppler Radar

 was no radar coverage to help manage salvage operations.

 What Would We See With Radars on the Northwest Coast?

 the kind of radar coverage two coastal radars could provide, the potential

 coverage of the lowest radar beam for the current and proposed radar networks

 is shown below.
 The current network (left figure below) provides

-Wth the addition of two radars along the central Washington coast
+Wth the addition of two radars along the coast at Westport (WA) and the